stormxio/stormx-token/README.md

 StormXToken contract inherits from ``StormXGSNRecipient`` (see StormXGSNRecipient section for more details) and is able to receive GSN relayed calls from GSN relay hub.
 For references, see [1,2].

-By inheriting from ``StormXGSNRecipient``, the contract can charge users in StormX tokens for any accepted GSN relayed calls , and the charged tokens will be transferred to the specified StormX’s reserve address.
+By inheriting from ``StormXGSNRecipient``, the contract can charge users in StormX tokens for any accepted GSN relayed calls , and the charged tokens will be transferred to the specified StormX’s reserve address (see Charging section under StormXGSNRecipient).

 For any contract inheriting from ``StormXGSNRecipient`` that will charge users, it must be added as GSNRecipient in this token contract, otherwise the charging will fail.
 If a valid GSNRecipient is deleted by the contract owner, it will also fail to charge users for any fees.
 Only the contract owner can call the methods ``addGSNRecipient(address recipient)`` and ``deleteGSNRecipient(address recipient)`` to add and delete GSNRecipient respectively.